subratapatel/List-of-AI-Tools-Platforms-by-Input-Types/README.md

-List of AI Tools & Platforms by Input Type
+List of AI Tools & Platforms by Input Type:

 This repository contains a curated list of popular AI tools and platforms, categorized based on the type of input they process, including Text, Image, Audio, Video, and Coding.